ecolangelo/easystax/README.md

 </pre>
 </code>

-this will print out the sub xml containing the adress of each person:
+this will print out all the sub xml that match the provided path /bookstore/book/address:

 <pre>
 <code>